 - I pick all pieces.
 Sounds a bit like I’m a control freak, huh?
 Well, I am.
 My first year teaching, I took an entire class period for each class so that the students could pick their own pieces.
 It was extremely time consuming and really hard for some kids.
 I abandoned that idea pretty quickly.
 Another year, I sent the 6th grade portfolios back to their homeroom classes so that the students could look through their portfolios and select their favorites.
 Some selections came back as the unfinished ones or all the same ones.
 There just wasn’t the variety I had hoped for.
 Some of the selection process was peer pressure as well.
 Some kids chose their worst piece (or funniest piece in their eyes).
 So let’s just say I placed my control-freak hat back on again the next year.

 I have used the same system for over 10 years of art shows.
 This is what I do:

 - I select the class art work and send it back to the classroom teacher.

 - The classroom teacher has labels (printed by the office manager), a set of basic mounting instructions and a stack of artwork.
 They mount the artwork onto construction paper with regular school glue.
 Most of the time an aid or a room mom mounts the art.

 - The mounted art work gets sent back to the art room.

-- Using a long-arm stapler, artwork is mounted by class onto the colored lengths of paper.
+- Using a Long Reach Stapler, artwork is mounted by class onto the colored lengths of paper.
 We don’t start at the very tip top as we want the artwork to be low enough to view.
 Sometimes its necessary to use masking tape for pieces that extend too far into the middle of the panel.